Quick answer

 What about LDL cholesterol?

-LDL rises on carnivore for most people — this is real and should be monitored.
+LDL rises on carnivore for most people.
+This is real and should be monitored.
 The context matters: it typically rises alongside dramatically improved triglycerides and HDL, which changes the overall cardiovascular risk picture.
 Get a full lipid panel at day 0 and day 90 and discuss the results with your doctor.